redhat-cop/automate_fedora_desktop/README.md

 7. You're almost there, you only need to configure your main user or the admin user:
     1. if not already done during the kickstarted installation, you need to copythe collection and your inventory locally (as in step 1) and prepare the machine (as in step 2).
-    2. for the last step explained here, you'll call directly Ansible as an exercise with `ansible-playbook --inventory /var/tmp/fedansy/inventory.myown.d redhat_cop.automate_fedora_desktop.user_configure --limit $(hostname) --connection local` or shorter `ansible-playbook -i /var/tmp/fedansy/inventory.myown.d redhat_cop.automate_fedora_desktop.user_configure -l $(hostname) -c local.
+    2. for the last step explained here, you'll call directly Ansible as an exercise with `ansible-playbook --inventory /var/tmp/fedansy/inventory.myown.d redhat_cop.fedora_desktop.user_configure --limit $(hostname) --connection local` or shorter `ansible-playbook -i /var/tmp/fedansy/inventory.myown.d redhat_cop.fedora_desktop.user_configure -l $(hostname) -c local.

 > **NOTE:** other created users on the same machine can as well configure their environment automatically but they'll need to create their own inventory for the user_* roles.